-ActOnDiskPages(disk, CAs, DAs, filePtr, firstPage, lastPage, action, lvNumChars, lastAction, fixedCA, cleanupRoutine, lvErrorRoutine, returnOnCheckError).
+pageNumber = ActOnDiskPages(disk, CAs, DAs, filePtr, firstPage, lastPage, action, lvNumChars, lastAction, fixedCA, cleanupRoutine, lyErrorRoutine, returnOnCheckError, hintLastPage).

 Parameters beyond "action" are optional and may be defaulted by omitting them or making them 0.

 Here firstPage and lastPage are the page numbers of the first and last pages to be acted on (i.e. read or written, in normal use).
 This routine does the specified action on each page and returns the page number of the last page successfully acted on.
 This may be less than lastPage if the file turns out to have fewer pages.
-DAs!firstPage must contain a disk address, but any of DAs!(firstPage+1) through

-DAs!(lastPage+1) may be fillInDA, in which case it will be replaced with the actual disk address, as determined from the chain when the labels are read.
-Note that the routine will fill in DAs!(lastPage+1), so this word must exist.
+DAs!firstPage must contain a disk address, but any of DAs!(firstPage+1) through DAs!(lastPage+1) may be fillInDA, in which case it will be replaced with the actual disk address, as determined from the chain when the labels are read.
+Note that the routine will fill in DAs!(lastPage+1), so this word must exist so this word must exist.

 The value of the numChars field in the label of the last page acted on will be left in rv lvNumChars.
 If lastAction is supplied, it will be used as the action for lastPage instead of action.
 If CAs eq 0, fixedCA is used as the core address for all the data transfers.
-If cleanupRoutine is supplied, it is called with the command block (see below) as a parameter after the successful completion of each disk command (Note: providing a cleanup routine defeats the automatic filling in of disk addresses in DAs).
+If cleanupRoutine is supplied, it is called after the successful completion of each disk command, as described below under "Lower-level disk access".
+(Note: providing a cleanup routine defeats the automatic filling in of disk addresses in DAs).